Peter Drucker once said, “If you can’t measure it, you can’t improve it.”

 - You have to define the audiences you want to track.

-- Google recently rolled out a new Audience report that allows you to see how your audiences are responding to remarketing campaigns.
+- Google rolled out an Audience report that allows you to see how your audiences are responding to remarketing campaigns.

 This section of the audience report lets you track users who have visited your site in the last 1, 7, 14, or 30 days.